hpacheco/ses/labs/Lab2.md

 ## [Blab](https://code.google.com/archive/p/ouspg/wikis/Blab.wiki)

 Blab is a small tool for generating data according to grammars.
 It is intended to be used to generate data which has a known context-free structure, usually in order to be able to test programs or produce interesting sample data for fuzzers.
+Fuzzers that rely on a specification for the input format to generate test cases are often called generation-based fuzzers.

 If we try to use a fuzzer like radamsa to solve our maze, it will unlikely succeed since since it does not know that only sequences of `wsad` characters are valid inputs.
 We can however improve by encoding such an input grammar using blab; check the [fuzz.py](../c/misc/maze/fuzz.py) which automates the search for a maze solution, you can run it as follows.